With the Premier League campaign completed, Ladbrokes assesses every team's season, giving grades based on expectations and performance.

 Tottenham Hotspur

-The prolonged poor form has seen the pressure pile on manager Ange Postecoglou, who is among the favourites to be the next Premier League boss to lose his job, and with the club aiming for the Champions League places before a ball was kicked, Spurs could hardly be further from their goal.
+The prolonged poor form saw the pressure pile on manager Ange Postecoglou, who has now been replaced by Thomas Frank, and with the club aiming for the Champions League places before a ball was kicked, Spurs could hardly be further from their goal.

-Winning the Europa League has ultimately saved their season, ending a 17-year trophy drought and qualifying them for the UCL through a different door, so their goals have probably all been achieved... but their Premier League season has still been a disaster.
+Winning the Europa League has ultimately saved their season, ending a 17-year trophy drought and qualifying them for the UCL through a different door, so their goals have probably all been achieved... but their Premier League season - which this grade is for - has still been a disaster.

 Grade: F